ucbds-infra/otter-grader/docs/tutorial.rst

 In the ``dist/autograder`` directory created by Otter Assign, there should be a file called ``autograder.zip``.
-This file is the result of using Otter Generate to generate a zip file with all of your tests and requirements, which is done invisibly by Otter Assign when it is used.
+This file is the result of using Otter Generate to generate a zip file with all of your tests and requirements, which is done invisibly by Otter Assign when it is used (which it is configured to do in the assignment metadata).
 Alternatively, you could generate this zip file yourself from the contents of ``dist/autograder`` by running

 .. code-block:: console